Front Brake Master Cylinder Body Replacement Recall Campaign – 2022 Suzuki GSX1300RRQ/ZM2 (Hayabusa) motorcycles

 NHTSA Campaign Number: 23V088000

-Manufacturer SuzukieBay Motor USA, LLC
+Manufacturer SuzukieBay logo Motor USA, LLC

 Components SERVICE BRAKES, HYDRAULIC